-Alcohol Beverage Control Laws
+Alcoholic Beverage Control Laws

-Our law office, located conveniently in Brea, California, has assisted many business owners in administrative proceedings involving charges brought the ABC Department.
-Contact our business law attorney today if you have received a notice of an accusation filed against your ABC license.Brea, California Litigation Attorney Provides Legal Counsel to Companies and Residents Charged With Sale to Minor in Criminal Court
+Our law office, located conveniently in Brea, California, has assisted many business owners in administrative proceedings involving charges brought by the ABC Department.
+Contact our business law attorney today if you have received a notice of an accusation filed against your ABC license.Brea, California Litigation Attorney Provides Counsel to Companies and Residents Charged With Sale to Minor in Criminal Court

 In addition to administrative proceedings initiated by the ABC Department, a criminal case may be filed by the local District Attorney’s office in California Superior Court.
-Both the employee and licensee could be subject to criminal charges for an alleged sale to minor, particularly where the minor is a “decoy.”
-The criminal penalties for these violations include fines, community service, and imprisonment.
+Both the employee and licensee could be subject to criminal charges for an alleged sale to minor, particularly where the minor is a decoy.
+The criminal penalties for these violations could include fines, community service, and imprisonment.

-Orange County ABC license defense lawyer Yashdeep “Jesse” Singh has successfully represented both employees and business owners who have been charged with selling, furnishing, or giving an alcoholic beverage to a person under 21 years of age or permitting a person under 21 to consume an alcoholic beverage at a bar or restaurant, in violation of California Business and Professions Code section 25658.
-In certain cases, business litigation law firm Yash Law Group was able to obtain a complete dismissal for the licensee and employee.
+Orange County ABC license defense lawyer Yashdeep “Jesse” Singh has successfully represented both employees and business owners who have been criminally charged with selling, furnishing, or giving an alcoholic beverage to a person under 21 years of age or permitting a person under 21 to consume an alcoholic beverage at a bar or restaurant, in violation of California Business and Professions Code section 25658.
+In certain cases, Cerritos license defense law firm Yash Law Group was able to obtain a complete dismissal for the licensee and employee.
 Contact us today for a free consultation if you were cited for a sale of alcohol or tobacco to a minor.